peterbourgon/diskv/README.md

 func main() {
 	// Simple transform function to put all of the data files into the root directory. flatTransform := func(s string) []string { return []string{""} }

-	// Initialize a new diskv store, rooted at "my-store-dir", with a 1MB cache. s := diskv.NewStore("my-store-dir", flatTransform, 1024*1024)
+	// Initialize a new diskv store, rooted at "my-data-dir", with a 1MB cache. d := diskv.New(diskv.Options{
+		BasePath:     "my-data-dir",
+		Transform:    flatTransform,
+		CacheSizeMax: 1024 * 1024,
+	})

 	// Write three bytes to the key "alpha". key := "alpha"
 	s.Write(key, []byte{'1', '2', '3'})